sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/README.md

 ![architecture](images/readme/hrbot.png)

 ## Motivation to build this bot
-Bot is built for those employees (say warehouse workers) who does not have internet access and line up to a paper based register,  to log basic daily tasks.
+Bot is built for those employees (say warehouse field workers) who does not have internet access and line up to a paper based register,  to log basic daily tasks.
 With this bot they can do it using SMS, Call, Ask Alexa as regular dialog coversation like you are asking your assitant or friend to do the task for you.

 The task this bot can do are: